nodejs/undici/docs/docs/api/Dispatcher.md

 The `dump` interceptor enables you to dump the response body from a request upon a given limit.

 **Options**
 - `maxSize` - The maximum size (in bytes) of the response body to dump.
-If the size of the request's body exceeds this value then the connection will be closed.
-Default: `1048576`.
+If the size of the response's body exceeds this value then the connection will be closed.
+Default: `null`.

 > The `Dispatcher#options` also gets extended with the options `dumpMaxSize`, `abortOnDumped`, and `waitForTrailers` which can be used to configure the interceptor at a request-per-request basis.